Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 If sth doesn't work, then install the version of that library that I proposed.

 ## Instalation
+Simply download the project as a compressed folder or clone it.
+Then you have to make sure that [Code requirements](#Code-requirements) are met.
+To check for yourself how the program works you don't have to train your CNN model.
+Already trained is saved in Models folder.
+Using Terminal/Command Prompt navigate to the correct directory and run main_file.py using the following command: python main_file.py

 ## Usage
+After running main_file.py you should see a window that shows live feed from your webcam.
+Now place a sudoku in the webcam's field of view.
+And that's all.
+In the window should appear a solution.
+If the solution doesn't appear, or the program doesn't even locate the sudoku, try to move it closer/further to the webcam.
+If this doesn't help, you may need to improve the lighting quality.

 ## How it works?
 Precise explanation